Form 8965 for Health Coverage Exemptions

-- What is Form 1095-C-Employer-Provided Health Insurance Offer and Coverage?
+- Form 1095-C-Employer-Provided Health Insurance Offer and Coverage

-Yes, you must file a tax return with Form 8965 if you or anyone in your family qualifies for a health coverage exemption.
-It's easy to prepare and efile your return on efile.com if you have multiple exemptions to report; just answer a few simple online questions and the software will generate the form for you (as well as help you complete and file it).
+You must file a tax return with Form 8965 if you or anyone in your family qualifies for a health coverage exemption.
+It's easy to prepare and efile your return on eFile.com if you have multiple exemptions to report; just answer a few simple online questions and the software will generate the form for you (as well as help you complete and file it).

 However, if you choose to file a tax return, you will need to claim the coverage exemption, but you should be exempt from making the payment since your income is below the filing requirements.
-The efile software will calculate this information for you when you prepare and file your return on efile.com.
+The eFile.com software will calculate this information for you when you prepare and file your return on eFile.com.

 To find out if you need to (or want to) file a tax return, use our free FILEucator tax tool.

 You send the form to the IRS with your completed tax return.
-On efile.com, Form 8965 will be directly submitted with your tax return to the IRS.
+The eFile.com software will generate this form for you when you prepare and efile your tax return on eFile.com.
+Form 8965 will be directly submitted with your tax return to the IRS.
 There's no need for you to mail it in!

 You can only claim the following exemptions on Form 8965: